Get us in your inbox

 Advertising

-In the UK, wild swimming seems be having a bit of a moment.
+In the UK, wild swimming seems to be having a bit of a moment.
 More people than ever are stripping off and diving into the nation’s chilly rivers and lakes – and, tbqh, we’re absolutely here for it.
-Whether you’re doing it for fitness or just a thrill, for a mental cleanse or to simply be closer to nature, wild swimming is bloomin’ great.
+Whether you’re doing it for fitness and wellbeing or just a cheeky thrill, wild swimming is bloomin’ great.

 And the UK certainly isn’t short of fabulous places to take a natural dip.
 From plunge pools and tidal lagoons to remote rivers and shimmering lochs, this country is full of amazing spots to splash about with abandon.
 Ready?
-Here are 11 of our favourite places to go wild swimming in the UK.
+Here are our favourite places to go wild swimming (safely and legally, of course) in the UK.

 RECOMMENDED:

-🏊 The best outdoor swimming pools in the UK
+🌊The best outdoor swimmming pools in the UK

 Best places for wild swimming in the UK